Logon-System/AYT-Format/players/CPC/AYT_DOC-CPC_ENG.md

 Execution time and memory usage of the *player* depend on several factors:
 - Number of active registers detected by the compressor (up to 14).
 - *Calling method* of the *player* (**CALL** or **JP**) across all platforms.
-- Configuration of the **Asic page** connection/disconnection mentioned earlier.

 The *calling method* defines how the *player* is called in Z80A.
 It is a compilation option for the *builder*: